 The issue is that if you live frugally to pursue a monetary goal, your motivation will be too dependent on the money itself.
 The aspiration will not concern the actual content of your life.

-6. Your job and leisure activities don’t matter, your attitude towards them does
+6. Your job and leisure activities don’t matter, your attitude toward them does

-For thousands of years, men have had habitual activities.
-No matter the cultural background, the vast majority of people perform a certain routine for a certain benefit.
+For thousands of years, humans have had habitual activities.
+No matter the cultural background, the vast majority of people perform a routine for a benefit.

 Would an Alaskan tribesman have questioned why he spent most of his existence hunting walrus and caribou?
 He wouldn’t.
-He knew exactly what the purpose of his job was.
-Putting food onto the table to ensure his tribe’s survival in the cold.
+He knew what the purpose of his job was.
+He needed to put food on the table to ensure his tribe’s survival in the cold.

-Knowing why we perform a certain activity is key to focusing on the task at hand.
-As a minimalist, the essential point is to recognize the meaning behind our job and leisure activities.
+Knowing why we perform a habitual activity is key to focusing on the task at hand.
+As a minimalist, the essential point is to recognize the purpose of our job and leisure activities.